-This popular program is offered FREE to Toronto’s underserved schools*.
+This popular program is offered FREE to schools in underserved and priority neighbourhoods.
 Our artists provide workshops in theatre and technology that teach youth skills to help access their creativity and compose their own multi-disciplinary work.
 Workshops are limited, contact us to book your class now!

 YOUR STUDENTS WILL:

 - Discover new physical and vocal compositional skills

 - Learn how to use technology for performance

 - Develop original movement, text, and song

 Your workshop will be facilitated by award-winning artists, including our Artistic Director Jacquie P.A.
 Thomas, Associate Artistic Director Michael Spence and one core member of the ensemble, all experts in our signature model of theatre creation.
 Your students will engage with physical and vocal training with multimedia technology to explore the creation of innovative work.
 They will develop performance skills and confidence with text work, music, rhythm and movement.